Hypertrophic Cardiomyopathy - Topic Overview

 the heart muscle grows too thick, so the heart gets bigger and its

-heart not getting enough blood and oxygen, which can cause chest pain.
+heart doesn't get enough blood and oxygen, which can cause chest pain.

-blood well or not relaxing between beats as it normally does.
+blood well, or it doesn't relax between beats as it should.
 In rare cases,

 this can lead to